Aleksandar Vukic vs. Roberto Carballes Baena: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Aleksandar Vukic vs. Roberto Carballes Baena Trends and Insights

-- Vukic is coming off a defeat at the hands of No. 48-ranked Matteo Arnaldi, 3-6, 2-6, in the qualifying round at the China Open.
+- In the qualifying round of the China Open on September 26, 2023 (his last match), Vukic was defeated by Matteo Arnaldi 3-6, 2-6.

-- In his most recent match on September 28, 2023, Carballes Baena lost 2-6, 4-6 against Sho Shimabukuro in the Round of 32 of The Astana Open.
+- In his last match in the Round of 32 of The Astana Open, Carballes Baena lost 2-6, 4-6 versus Sho Shimabukuro.

-- In his 47 matches over the past year across all court surfaces, Vukic has played an average of 25.1 games (24.1 in best-of-three matches).
+- In his 47 matches over the past 12 months across all court types, Vukic has played an average of 25.1 games (24.1 in best-of-three matches).

-- Carballes Baena is averaging 22.4 games per match (19.4 in best-of-three matches) and 9.5 games per set in 14 matches on hard courts in the past 12 months.
+- Through 14 matches on hard courts in the past year, Carballes Baena has averaged 22.4 games per match (19.4 in best-of-three matches) and 9.5 games per set, winning 47.1% of those games.

-- This is the first time that Vukic and Carballes Baena have played in the last five years.
+- Vukic and Carballes Baena have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.